bibekanandadatta/JH-MechE-Dissertation-Proposal-Template/README.md

 - Finally, you may consider using `microtype` package to have a better typography of your document.
 Check details on using [microtype package for writing thesis here](https://www.khirevich.com/latex/microtype/).

 - All of these suggestion also apply to the `rebuttal.tex` file.
 In the response document, for each committee member, a specific section is dedicated, and the questions are posed as an enumerated list.
 Additionally, questions or suggestion are written in a different color `(royalblue)` than the actual response using `xcolor` package with `dvipsnames` option.
 You can change the color to your preference.
+You can use this package to add colors in other cases as well; check on [using colors in LaTeX on Overleaf](https://www.overleaf.com/learn/latex/Using_colors_in_LaTeX).

 - Keep writing ... and good luck :tada:!